dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 -->

-Similarly, use the `hasSuffix(_:)` method to count the number of scenes that take place in or around Capulet's mansion and Friar Lawrence's cell:
+Similarly, use the `hasSuffix(_:)` method to count the number of scenes that take place in or around Capulet's mansion and Friar Lawrence's cell.

 ```swift
 var mansionCount = 0